mathieu-benoit/istio-gatekeeper-demos/README.md

 ## Setup

-As prerequisites, you need to have these tools installed locally:
+As prerequisites, you need to have these tools installed in order to run this demo:
 - `istioctl`
 - `kpt`
 - `helm`